JL978/CO2-Conversion-Plant-Automation/README.md

 # CO2 to Ethylene Conversion Plant Automation
 A gui desktop app used to automate the data acquisition and analysis at an CO2 to Ethylene pilot plant.
-The app was created using a combiniation PyQt5, pyautogui and matplotlib.
+The app was created using a combiniation the PyQt5, pyautogui and matplotlib libraries.

 ![demo](https://media.giphy.com/media/fwWIj4aV3sTVQ3q4V5/giphy.gif)
 ![demo](https://media.giphy.com/media/lNLqYjPlkGNwbvKhVk/giphy.gif)

 ## Motivation
-Within a CO2 conversion pilot, gas anylsis requires starting up the Gas Chromatography (GC) machineevery approximately 20 mins to take a sample.
-The software associated with the machine however does not allow for automatic run set up, therefore pyautogui was used to locate the software and run the machine manually.
+Within a CO2 conversion pilot, gas analysis requires starting up the Gas Chromatography (GC) machine approximately every 20 mins to take a sample.
+The software associated with the machine however does not come with an exposed API, therefore pyautogui was used to locate the software and run the machine manually.

-To anlyze the data, one must take the integration of different peaks in the output raw chromatogram which can become a very tedious task to do.
+Futhemore, to anlyze the data, one must take the integration of different peaks in the output raw chromatogram which can become a very tedious task to do.
 To automate this task, the raw files must be converted into csv files.
 This task can only be done by image analysis through a software called openchrom.
 This process was then also automated using pyautogui.
 The csv file can be analyzed using the scipy package.

 ![GC chromatogram example](integration.PNG)<br/>
 *example of a chromatogram output raw file and manual integration*